 Selling is easier – When you put your business out serving one kind of thing instead of many, consumers are more likely to listen to you.
 Instead of going for a business that sells everything, they’re likely to go to someone who sells one thing but does it the best.
 This brings me to my next point –

-You develop a loyal clientele – When you specialise in one solid niche, your customers will know your expertise.
+You develop a loyal clientele – When you specialize in one solid niche, your customers will know your expertise.
 When they know about your offerings, instead of going to the competition, they’re likely to become repeat buyers.

 Now, how do you choose a niche?